What is Śakti?

 Śakti in the lived tradition

-The contemporary Indian teacher whose work has most visibly carried śakti into English-language exposition is Sadhguru — the Īśā Yoga curriculum he organises treats the Śiva-Śakti polarity as the operative metaphysical frame, and the Ādiyogi iconography the Īśā Yoga Center in Coimbatore has built around is precisely the Śiva-as-first-yogī and Śakti-as-the-energy-the-yogī-works-with pair.
-Both *Inner Engineering: A Yogi's Guide to Joy* and *Inner Engineering Online* work śakti into their practice frame, particularly in the chapters on the energetic body and on kuṇḍalinī; Sadhguru on disability and spiritual practice and Sadhguru on unlocking the mind's full potential take the same vocabulary into more applied registers.
-The earlier-twentieth-century English-language transmission of the same material is Paramahansa Yogananda's *Autobiography of a Yogi*, which treats Kuṇḍalinī Śakti, the Divine Mother, and the Mahā-Śakti across a sequence of chapters and was the first Indian devotional account of the śakti register to reach a mass American readership.
-The Bengali devotional tradition that produced Ramakrishna — the nineteenth-century mystic whose worship was directed at Kālī, the fierce form of Śakti — is the operative Śākta setting for the Indian bhakti register the Yogananda and Maharaji lineages later domesticated for the West.
-The spanda (vibration, pulsation) terminology the Kashmir Śaiva school stabilised — Śakti as the spontaneous self-vibration of consciousness — is the most technically precise account of the same dynamism the broader Indian world calls śakti.
+The contemporary Indian teacher who has most visibly carried śakti into English-language exposition is Sadhguru.
+His Īśā Yoga curriculum treats the Śiva-Śakti polarity as its working metaphysical frame, and the Ādiyogi iconography at the Īśā Yoga Center in Coimbatore is exactly the Śiva-as-first-yogī and Śakti-as-the-energy-the-yogī-works-with pair.
+Both *Inner Engineering: A Yogi's Guide to Joy* and Inner Engineering Online work śakti into their practice frame, especially in the chapters on the energetic body and on kuṇḍalinī; Sadhguru on disability and spiritual practice and Sadhguru on unlocking the mind's full potential take the same vocabulary into more applied registers.
+The earlier twentieth-century English-language transmission of the same material is Paramahansa Yogananda's *Autobiography of a Yogi*, which treats Kuṇḍalinī Śakti, the Divine Mother and the Mahā-Śakti across several chapters and was the first Indian devotional account of the śakti register to reach a mass American readership.
+The Bengali devotional tradition that produced Ramakrishna, the nineteenth-century mystic whose worship was directed at Kālī, the fierce form of Śakti, is the Śākta setting for the Indian bhakti register the Yogananda and Maharaji lineages later domesticated for the West.
+The spanda (vibration, pulsation) terminology the Kashmir Śaiva school settled, Śakti as the spontaneous self-vibration of consciousness, is the most technically precise account of the same dynamism the wider Indian world calls śakti.